beyondlogical/slipslide/README.md

  /build_decks.php   (assembles the modules in order, builds the html page for the presentation) /index.html        (links to class decks at top level because of running local server, manually edited)

- /modules/CATEGORY.TOPIC.md
+ /modules/MODULE-NAME/CATEGORY.TOPIC.md
  ...
  /build/ (where output is sent)
  ...
- /decks/ (move completed files here to prevent overwriting) ...
+ /decks/ (move completed files here to preserve)
+ ...
  /media/slipslide.jpg
  ...